Regularization

 Choose a degree and use the polynomial function class

-Stack the training inputs into a Vandermonde design matrix with .
+Stack the training inputs into a design matrix with .
 The OLS estimator minimizes

 with the well-known closed form

-(In the demos we work in the rescaled coordinate so that columns of stay bounded, but this is a numerical convenience; the math is unchanged.)
+(In the demos we work in the rescaled coordinate so that the columns of remain bounded; this is a numerical convenience and does not affect the analysis.)

 Demo 2 · Polynomial regression by OLS